noblepepper/VoCore2-feed/README.md

 # VoCore2-feed
-This feeds holds the SDK wifi driver and config VoCore2 and some other handy utilities.
+This feeds holds the SDK wifi driver and config for VoCore2 and some other handy utilities.

 It is shamelessly plagarized from MediaTek-Labs/linkit-smart-7688-feed which works great so any problems you have were probably caused by me.

 # Build the firmware from sources

-This section describes how to build the firmware for VoCore from source codes.
+This section describes how to build the firmware for the VoCore2 from source codes.

 ### Host environment